 - How much time elapsed (for example, a young offender with a recent conviction vs. an older person who committed a crime a decade ago)

 - The nature of the job (for example, a person with a history of sexual misconduct would not be an appropriate job candidate for working at a school)

 Many Top Companies Routinely Hire Felons

-One way for employers to reduce the risks associated with hiring people who check the “felon” box on an application is by participating in a bonding program.
-For example, the US Department of Labor offers a Federal Bonding Program (FPB) to help insure employers against losses from employee dishonesty.
-This program is free of charge to employers and can apply to full-time, part-time, or temp agency workers in any job in any state.
-Coverage starts at $5000 (there is no deductible) and covers the worker’s first six months of employment.
-It’s a reasonable and simple way to reduce risk if theft of money or property is a concern because of a worker’s criminal past.
-You can learn more about the program here.
+Employers can reduce the risks associated with hiring people who check the “felon” box on an application.
+They can do so by participating in a bonding program.
+For example, the US Department of Labor offers a Federal Bonding Program (FPB).
+It helps insure employers against losses from employee dishonesty.
+This program is free of charge to employers.
+It can apply to full-time, part-time, or temp agency workers in any job in any state.
+Coverage starts at $5000 (there is no deductible).
+It covers the worker’s first six months of employment.
+It’s a reasonable and simple way to reduce risk if the theft of money or property is a concern because of a worker’s criminal past.

 Are You Considering Hiring Felons?
 There Are Some Benefits

 The most obvious benefit of hiring someone who would have trouble getting work elsewhere is that they have every reason to be loyal and grateful.
-If they are on probation, they have a high level of accountability to maintain for their parole officer and will have their work attendance and abstention from drug use monitored.
+If they are on probation, they have a high level of accountability to maintain for their parole officer.
+Also, they will have their work attendance and abstention from drug use monitored.